OkomaNdu/Docker-Node-Application/README.md

 _You can access the mongo-express under localhost:8080 from your browser_

-Step 2: in mongo-express UI - create a new database "user-account"

-Step 3: in mongo-express UI - create a new collection "users" in the database "user-account"

-Step 4: start node server
+Step 2: In Mongo Express, create:
+  Database: user-account
+  Collection: users

+Step 3: Start the Node.js app
     cd app
     npm install
     node server.js

-Step 5: access the nodejs application from browser
+Step 4: Access the app
     http://localhost:3000

-#### To build a docker image from the application
+#### 🏗️ Build Docker Image

     docker build -t my-app:1.0 .

-The dot "." at the end of the command denotes location of the Dockerfile.
+The . refers to the folder containing your Dockerfile.